 Portal hypertension often causes the spleen to enlarge because the pressure interferes with blood flow from the spleen into the portal blood vessels.
 When the spleen enlarges, the number (count) of white blood cells can decrease (increasing the risk of infections), and the number (count) of platelets can decrease (increasing the risk of bleeding).

 The varicose veins in the esophagus and stomach bleed easily and sometimes massively.
 Then, people may vomit blood or dark material that resembles coffee grounds.
 Stools may be dark and tarry.
 Much less commonly, varicose veins in the rectum bleed.
-Then, stools may contain blood.
-Collateral blood vessels may be visible on the skin of the abdomen or around the rectum.
+Then, stools may contain red blood.
+Bleeding from these veins may result in death.

 Usually, doctors can recognize portal hypertension based on symptoms and findings during the physical examination.
 Doctors can usually feel an enlarged spleen when they examine the abdomen.
 They can detect fluid in the abdomen by noting abdominal swelling and by listening for a dull sound when tapping (percussing) the abdomen.

 Ultrasonography may be used to examine blood flow in the portal vein and nearby blood vessels and to detect fluid in the abdomen.
 Ultrasonography, magnetic resonance imaging (MRI), or computed tomography (CT) can be used to look for and examine collateral vessels (see Imaging Tests of the Liver and Gallbladder Imaging Tests of the Liver and Gallbladder Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more ).